Why Most Conscious Wellness Brands Feel the Same in 2026

 Women.
 There is a deeper cultural change in what women are wanting from wellness, and their lives.

 After decades of being subtly (or not so subtly) pressured to be more productive, more beautiful, more successful, more optimised, women are tired of the constant call to perform.
-They're tired of trying to fix themselves.
-Tired of hustling.
-Tired of an industry that quietly sold them the idea that something about them needed to change.
+They're tired of the idea that they need to fix themselves, and no longer aligning with an industry that sold them that idea.

 And so, the performative wellness era is ending.
 The constant cardio, the intense cleanses, the never-ending self improvement.
 Women are being called to a softer life.
 We’re seeing trends like Girl Boss to Girl Moss, pilates, cottagecore, and homesteading.
 We’re seeing a resonance with integrated care: slow mornings, time in nature, evening journalling with candle light.